ethransom/derplang/README.md

 Pull requests containing code are probably a no-no. This is mostly a personal project that I'm writing for the fun of writing.
 However, I'd LOVE to hear feedback on existing code.
 Tell me how my code sucks.
-Tell me how Cream sucks.
+Tell me how Derplang sucks.

 ## Conventions